DeanW93/WebDevDep-Assignment/Advance search using checked boxes/README.txt

 This is just the Advnace search mechanism working with example Adding more information / change images or topic of the search can be easily changed.

+Also has the mechanic of seatching via search bar by entering Attributes that can be searched by ie Name Brand Size etc etc